 Childbirth is a major event in the life of a woman and her family.
-Even if you feel prepared for parenthood, you can expect to have a range of emotions.
+You can expect to have a range of emotions.
 Some of your feelings may surprise you, especially if they seem negative.
 These negative feelings may run from mild blues to severe depression.

 Many hormonal changes take place in a woman's body after the birth of a baby.
 These changes can affect a woman's mood, and are believed to be the cause of the "baby blues."
-The baby blues are weepy, sad feelings many women experience following the birth of a baby; 80 out of 100 mothers (80%) experience the baby blues.
+The baby blues are weepy, sad feelings many women experience following the birth of a baby; 80 out of 100 women (80%) experience the baby blues.